rundeck/docs/docs/manual/key-storage/enterprise-runner-key-storage.md

     ![Job Step Runner Key](@assets/img/job-step-using-runner-key.png)

 :::warning Using Secrets from Runners in Jobs
-* In order to use secrets retrieved by a Runner within Jobs, the Runner **Tag** used for secrets must align with **Tag** used for the **Runner Selector** in the **Nodes & Runner** tab of the Job configuration.
+* In order to use secrets retrieved by a Runner within Jobs, the Runner **Tag** used for secrets must align with the **Tag** used for the **Runner Selector** in the **Nodes & Runner** tab of the Job configuration.

-* If the selected tag used for **Nodes & Runners** and the key storage browser contains more than one Runner, then all Runners with that tag must be integrated with the secrets-management provider.
+* If the selected Runner tag for the Key Storage browser contains more than one Runner, then all Runners with that tag must be integrated with the same secrets-management provider.
+Therefore, **all Runners with the same Tag must have the same Key Storage configuration**.

 This ensures that when a Job is invoked, the Job will behave identically regardless of which Runner is chosen to execute that Job.
 :::